MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab03_Canvas_App.md

 1. Start the application

-	- Select the **Main Screen** and click **Preview the App**.
+	- Select the **Main Screen** and select **Preview the App**.

     ![Preview application - screenshot](../L03/Static/Mod_03_Canvas_App_image54.png)

 	- The application should load and show at least one inspection.
-Click on the inspection.
+Select the inspection.

     ![Select a record - screenshot](../L03/Static/Mod_03_Canvas_App_image55.png)

 	- The application should navigate to the details screen.
-Change the **Inspection Result** to **Passed**, provide a comment in the textbox as “Framing inspection was completed.”, and click **Submit**.
+Change the **Inspection Result** to **Passed**, provide a comment in the textbox as “Framing inspection was completed.”, and select **Submit**.

     ![Submit changes - screenshot](../L03/Static/Mod_03_Canvas_App_image56.png)

-	- The inspection should be submitted, and the application should navigate back to the MainScreen.
-Click Close.
+	- The inspection should be submitted, and the application should navigate back to the Main Screen.
+Select **Close**.

      ![Close preview - screenshot](../L03/Static/Mod_03_Canvas_App_image57.png)